Why should I become a Health and Safety Rep?

 That means that out of all the people who never make it home from work, almost half are our brothers and sisters in transport.
 We are dedicated to getting this figure down to zero; to creating safer workplaces across the state, and empowering our members to speak up and take action when things aren’t right.

-That’s why we’re so proud to offer industry best-practice training with our approved and qualified Director of Health, Safety and Member Education, Marija Marsic, to enable workers to look out for the safety of all their mates on the job.
+That’s why we’re so proud to offer industry best-practice training with our approved and qualified Assistant Secretary and Director of WHS & Education, Marija Marsic, to enable workers to look out for the safety of all their mates on the job.

 Our training is tailor-made for you.